Important notice – campus change This course will relocate. Applicants and current students will be updated in due course.

 In this section

-This module provides a foundation in Podiatric soft tissue pathology and therapeutics.
-The module details structure and function of the human skin and its appendages and the knowledge underpinning the clinical use and application of chemical and physical therapies.
+This module introduces students to the structure and function of the human skin and its appendages and foundation knowledge in podiatric soft tissue pathology and therapeutics including the clinical use and application of mechanical, chemical and physical therapies in practice.

-This module will provide students with a comprehensive knowledge of the functional anatomy of the lower limb.
-Theory gained in this module is essential for study of patient assessment and biomechanics in second year.
+This module will provide students with a comprehensive knowledge of anatomy of the lower limb and its effect on musculoskeletal function and gait.
+Theory gained in this module is essential for study of patient assessment and musculoskeletal studies throughout second and final year.
 The theory of anatomy is extended into clinical practice throughout all practice-based modules.

-This module provides students with an understanding of clinical recognition of various soft tissue pathological states affecting the foot as well as an introduction to clinical skills to enable complete assessment and treatment of patients.
-Throughout clinics students will be able to integrate podiatric theory into clinical practice.
+This module provides students with an understanding of the clinical recognition of various soft tissue pathological states affecting the foot as well as an introduction to clinical skills to enable complete assessment and treatment of patients.
+Throughout, students will be able to integrate podiatric theory into clinical practice.

 Knowledge and Skills for Personal & Professional Development